-Step 3: Customize Your Infographic
+Step 2: Customize Your Infographic

-Share this Image On Your Site
+Share This Image on Your Site

-The only thing left to do is to promote your awesome new infographic.
-As I mentioned earlier, we recommend using your blog to publish it (including your list of sources), as well as providing a Pin It button for visitors to share it on Pinterest and an embed code for visitors to share it on their own websites, as we did above.
+The only thing left to do is to publish and promote your awesome new infographic.
+As I mentioned earlier, we recommend using your blog to publish it (including your list of sources), including a 'Pin It' button for visitors to easily share your infographic on Pinterest, and adding an embed code for visitors to share it on their own websites and blogs, as we did above.
 Check out this blog post to learn how to easily create an infographic embed code.